hepintoAvila/FrontendDevHolafly/README.md

 };
 export default Kittens;
 ```
 Each component was wrapped in a fallback: to obtain an alternative interface to render instead of the real interface if it has not finished loading.
+Call lazy outside of your components to declare a lazy loading component.

 ## Styles: